masc-ucsc/docs/docs/pyrope/08-memories.md

 Asynchronous memories, async memories for short, have the same Pyrope tuple interface.
-The difference between tuples/arrays and async memories is that the async memories preserve the array contents across cycles while the array contents are cleared at the end of each cycle.
+The difference between tuples/arrays and async memories is that the async memories preserve the array contents across cycles.
+In contrast, the array contents are cleared at the end of each cycle.

-In Pyrope, an async memory has 1 cycle to write a value and 0 cycles to read.
+In Pyrope, an async memory has one cycle to write a value and 0 cycles to read.
-The memory has forwarding by default which makes it behave like a 0 cycle read/write.
-From a traditional programmer, this memory looks like an array persistence across cycles.
+The memory has forwarding by default, which behaves like a 0 cycle read/write.
+From a non-hardware programmer, the default memory looks like an array with persistence across cycles.